workfloworchestrator/orchestrator-core/docs/workshops/beginner/macos.md

 # MacOS version 12 (Monterey) installation instructions

-How to install the orchestrator-core and orchestrator-core-gui on MacOS version 12 (Monterey) is described in the following steps.
+How to manually install the orchestrator-core and orchestrator-core-gui on MacOS version
+12 (Monterey) is described in the following steps.

 ### Step 1 - Install dependencies